OUF OF STOCK - PRODUCT IS CURRENTLY NOT AVAILABLE

 How is electrical safety assured in Breathing Toys?

-When using Breathing Toys a user is never connected to high voltage even if both systems (installed 230 V electrical wiring and breathing toy) would fail simultaneously.
-We have achieved such a reliable separation by using double step galvanic isolation that is standard safety procedure in home electronics industry today.
+When using breathing toys, a user is never connected to high voltage, even if both systems (the installed 230 V electrical wiring and the breathing toy) fail simultaneously.
+We have achieved such a reliable separation by using double-step galvanic isolation, which is standard safety procedure in the home electronics industry today.

 What do health professionals think of your products?